Traeger Timberline 850

 The Timberline’s WiFire Wi-Fi controller easily allows users to change the temperature of the grill, set timers, and connect with other Traeger owners from your phone via the Traeger app … in theory at least.
 The smart tech baked into the Timberline smoker is its biggest selling point and is a major reason why it costs so much more than a traditional smoker.
 Unfortunately, based on our time with it, there still seem to be bugs that need to be worked out.

 The app, which looks good and is easy to navigate, also provides access to thousands of recipes.

 Downloading the app to a smartphone was the first thing we did upon setting up and seasoning the Timberline 850.
 Unfortunately, getting the app to sync up with the grill and download a recipe to it was a frustrating experience that took up a ton of time and required a call to Traeger reps for guidance.
-We were able to view recipes, but were not able to send those recipes to our smoker.
+We were able to view recipes, but were not able to send those

 Once we finally got it to work, the result was a couple of perfectly cooked chicken breasts based on the recipe we downloaded: Barbecued Chicken Nachos.
 But the process to get there needs to be more intuitive and smoother than the one we endured.
 While Traeger reps say that our experience was an exception to the norm, we can only speak to how it went for us.

 When the app was working, the process was simple: Just download the Traeger app to your phone, sync it with the grill, choose a recipe, and download the recipe to the grill.
 The grill will then walk you through the process of carrying out that recipe.
 Of course, you need to put the meat in the smoker (sorry, they haven’t invented an app for that yet), but there’s no babysitting the grill after that.
 The app will alert you when the meat has been in the smoker for the specified amount of time.